 As part of a conference arranged by Klimatkommunerna, Johannes Stripple & Roger Hildingsson (Dept. of Political Science) from the Narrating Climate Futures initiative gave a seminar about decarbonization stories.

 Scenarios of Climate Change Impact: Basecamp seminar 2

 The second basecamp seminar centred around the first technique: modelling and scenarios.
 With the aim to discuss ways in which climate futures can be envisioned through the use of climate models and scenarios of futures trajectories, examples from land use scenarios and ecosystem modelling were explored.
 Additionally, Per Bodin from the Swedish board of Agriculture gave a talk about the way in which they develop and make use of different scenarios (e.g. land use scenarios, food prices scenarios, energy consumption scenarios).

 The Power of Imagination: Basecamp seminar 1

 The kick-off and introduction to Narrating Climate Futures as a collaborative initiative: the first basecamp seminar in a series of six.
-The aim of this first seminar is to familiarize the participants with the concepts of narrative and story, and to kick off a discussion on how these concepts can be used to explore new ways of responding to the challenges of a climate changed world.
-We introduce four areas of techniques relying on narratives and story: 1) modelling and scenarios, 2) demonstration and experimentation, 3) cultural interventions, and 4) transition pathways and visions.
+The aim of this first seminar was to familiarize the participants with the concepts of narrative and story, and to kick off a discussion on how these concepts can be used to explore new ways of responding to the challenges of a climate changed world.
+We introduced four areas of techniques relying on narratives and story: 1) modelling and scenarios, 2) demonstration and experimentation, 3) cultural interventions, and 4) transition pathways and visions.
 These techniques form the basis for the upcoming seminars.